Southwestern offers students a comprehensive academic support program at every stage of a student's law school career.

 Southwestern offers many courses specifically designed to further develop an upper division student's critical thinking, analysis and exam-writing skills, as well as improve their overall academic performance.
 These courses also provide students with an early start on bar preparation.

 Bar Preparation Programs

-For more information on any of these topics, contact the Academic Support and Bar-Related Programs Office.
+For more information on any of these topics, contact the Academic Success and Bar-Related Programs Office.
 Current students can also find additional details and resources on MySouthwestern (log-in required).

-Note: For information about academic support programs for SCALE® students, please contact the SCALE Office.
+Note: For information about academic success programs for SCALE® students, please contact the SCALE Office.

 Westmoreland Building, 6th Floor